 Neck ultrasound

-Since I-131 is excreted through urine, sweat, saliva, and feces, patients are advised to follow radiation safety precautions:
+I-131 is excreted in urine, saliva, sweat, and feces; thus, there are radiation precautions:

 Possible Side Effects

-Rarely, low blood cell counts or infertility with repeated high doses
+Infrequently, low blood cell count or fertility (with repeated high doses)

 Follow-Up After Therapy